K. Special Arrangements

-- Students enrolled full time in Yale College or in one of the graduate or professional schools of the University may audit courses without charge.
+- Students enrolled full time in Yale College or in one of the graduate or professional schools of the University.
 The permission of the instructor is required.

-- Members of the Yale faculty and emeritus faculty may audit courses without charge.
+- Current members of the Yale faculty and emeritus faculty.
 The permission of the instructor is required.

-- Spouses or partners of full-time Yale faculty members, or of emeritus faculty, or of students enrolled full time in the University may audit courses without charge.
-Permission is required of the instructor and of Dean William Whobrey.
+- Spouses of full-time Yale faculty members, or of emeritus faculty, or of students enrolled full time in the University.
+The permission of the instructor and of Dean Risa Sodi is required.

-- Employees of the University and their spouses or partners may audit courses without charge in accordance with applicable personnel policies.
-Permission is required of the instructor, of the employee’s supervisor, and of Dean William Whobrey.
+- Employees of the University and their spouses, in accordance with applicable personnel policies.
+The permission of the instructor, the employee’s supervisor, and Dean Risa Sodi is required.

-No other persons are permitted to audit courses in Yale College except for those accepted through the Association of Yale Alumni Auditing program.
+No other persons are permitted to audit courses in Yale College, except for alumni eligible for the Alumni Auditing program.
 The Alumni Auditing program is administered separately from the general auditing program, and different rules may apply.
 Information is available at the Yale Alumni Auditing Program Web site.